Is it permissible to carry a pig in return for a price?

 Resources: Mehmed Paksu, Meseleler ve Çözümleri 1 (Issues and their Solutions), Nesil yayınları, İstanbul, p.
 135-138; Süleyman Kösmenei (Solutions for Issues of Nowadays), Yeni Asya Yayınları.

-- Is it permissible to teach how to read the Quran in return for money?
+- Is it permissible to sell alcoholic drinks to non-Muslims in Dar al-Harb?

 - What does determine one country whether is an Islamic country or not?

 - Is it religiously permissible to draw interest in Dar-ul Harb?

 - Is it permissible to work in a place where alcoholic drinks are served and sold?